byte-capsule/Toffee-Channels-Link-Headers/README.md

 ## Key Features

 * All The Channel Links and Cookies Are Updated Every 30 Minutes
 * Premium Channels Are Also Working
+* Contains Link With Headers (Host, Cookie)
 * No Need to Decrypt The API Data Of Toffee
 * The script Can Decrypt The Encrypted Data of Toffee API
 * In JSON Format
-* You Can Easily Use This on a Website or in an App
+* You Can Easily Use This on a Website or in an App for Restreaming TV Channels